MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -ArbitrationMailbox
-!!!
-Exchange Server 2010

-The ArbitrationMailbox parameter specifies the mailbox used to manage the moderation process.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The ArbitrationMailbox parameter specifies the mailbox used to manage the moderation process.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 This parameter is available only in on-premises Exchange.

 The ArbitrationMailbox parameter specifies the arbitration mailbox that's used to manage the moderation process for this recipient.
 You can use any value that uniquely identifies the arbitration mailbox.